Showing posts with label Metal. Show all posts

 Jungle Rot - 2015 - Order Shall Prevail

-Wisconsin deathsters Jungle Rot managed to release a new 10 pieces of fury gathered under "Order Shall Prevail" name.
+These Wisconsin deathsters united under the Jungle Rot combo managed to release a new 10 pieces of fury gathered under "Order Shall Prevail" name.

-Starting with a memorable "Doomsday" overture their groove based death metal hooks your ears from the first short guitar-solo-scream to the last.
+Starting with a memorable "Doomsday" overture their groove based death metal hooks your ears from the first short guitar-solo-scream to the end of the last song.

-"Nuclear Superiority" which is a perfect OSDM to close a retro death metal sound for this modern age if you like.
+"Nuclear Superiority" being a perfect OSDM to close a retro death metal sound for this modern age, if you like.

 The band will not prove something else than their previous works but seems to be enjoyable as it didn't lack any dynamic variation.